Skip to content

 Verify that you have an IAM OIDC identity provider for your Amazon EKS cluster

-Create an IAM OIDC provider for your cluster, if you don't already have one.
-You must have an OIDC identity provider for your cluster to use an IAM role for your service account.
+Create an IAM OpenID Connect (OIDC) provider for your cluster, if you don't already have one.
+You must have an OIDC provider for your cluster to use an IRSA.

-3. In a separate tab or window, open the Amazon EKS console, and then choose Clusters from the navigation pane.
+4. In a separate tab or window, open the Amazon EKS console.

-If the OIDC provider URL for your Amazon EKS cluster doesn't match any of the OIDC provider URLs in the IAM console, then you must create a new IAM OIDC provider.
+8. If the URLs don't match, then you must create a new IAM OIDC provider.

 Validate your IAM role policies and trust policy configuration

-Your IAM role might not have the full range of permissions that you expect are assigned to that role.
-Your IAM role's trust relationship policy could also have syntax errors, if you created your IAM role using the AWS Management Console or AWS CLI.
+IAM issues occur when your IAM role doesn't have all the required permissions.
+Or, your IAM role's trust relationship policy might have syntax errors if you created your IAM role with the AWS Management Console or AWS CLI.

-To validate your IAM role policies and check for syntax errors in your trust policy, do the following:
+To validate your IAM role policies and check for syntax errors in your trust policy, complete the following steps:

 1. Open the IAM console.

-2. In the navigation pane, choose Roles, and then choose your role.
+2. In the navigation pane, choose Roles, and then select your role.

-3. Choose the Permissions tab on your role's page, and then verify that all your required permissions are assigned to the role.
+3. Choose the Permissions tab, and then verify that you assigned all permissions required for your configuration to the role.

 5. In the policy document for your trust relationship, verify that the format of your policy matches the format of the following JSON policy: